moechofe/lowresrmx/asset.dev/manual.md

 Set the Low Frequency Oscillator (LFO) for the `voice`.

 Allow to change the `rate`, the `frequency`, the `volume` and the `width`.
-The `width` modulates the pulse width of the Pulse waveform and the peak position of the Triangle waveform.
+The `width` modulates the pulse width of the Pulse waveform, the peak position of the Triangle waveform and the filter of the Noise waveform.

+On the Noise waveform the modulation is a filter sweep, one octave per unit of `width` amount.
+Starting from a `width` of 7 in the [`SOUND` command](#sound-voice-wave-width-length), `invert` in the [`LFO WAVE` command](#lfo-wave-voice-wave-invert-env-trigger) chooses the side of the sweep: off sweeps up into the highpass, on sweeps down into the lowpass.

 |   parameter | range                    |
 |------------:|--------------------------|